mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

-<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/09/26/day-250/">September 26, 2017</a></small></div>
-<p><strong>The IRS Criminal Investigation division is sharing information with Robert Mueller about Trump's campaign associates</strong>, including Paul Manafort and Michael Flynn.
-IRS agents had been working before the election with the FBI to investigate Manafort in a similar probe that centered on possible money laundering and tax fraud issues.
-It's unclear if the special counsel has asked for or has obtained Trump's tax returns. (<a href="http://www.cnn.com/2017/09/26/politics/special-counsel-irs-russia-probe-information-sharing/">CNN</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/09/25/day-249/">September 25, 2017</a></small></div>
 <p><strong>Homeland Security notified 21 states that they had been targeted by Russian government hackers</strong> during the 2016 election campaign.
 Hackers penetrated computer systems in a handful of states, but there is no evidence that hackers tampered with voting machines.
 DHS left it to individual states to decide whether to publicly acknowledge if they had been targeted, but officials confirmed that Alabama, Colorado, Connecticut, Iowa, Maryland, Minnesota, Ohio, Oklahoma, Pennsylvania, Virginia, Wisconsin and Washington were among the states targeted. (<a href="https://www.washingtonpost.com/world/national-security/dhs-tells-states-about-russian-hacking-during-2016-election/2017/09/22/fd263a2c-9fe2-11e7-8ea1-ed975285475e_story.html">Washington Post</a>)</p>